Libertia ixioides: Distribution

 Libertia ixioides is endemic to New Zealand.
 Its range covers the North, South, and Stewart Islands.
 Cheeseman (1906) claimed that the species is also present on the Chatham Islands, but recent assessments of Libertia dispute this, and argue that the species does not naturally occur on the Chatham Islands.
 In the North Island, L. ixioides is widespread from North Cape to Wellington, except it is naturally not common in the East Cape (in the Gisborne District).
 L. ixioides is common throughout the South Island.
 L. ixioides is also present on Stewart Island.
 L. ixioidess 2023 assessment in the New Zealand Threat Classification System was "Not Threatened".

 Habitat

 Libertia grandiflora inhabits coastal to montane areas.
 The species typically occurs in upland forests, cliffs, gullies, ridgelines, and the banks of rivers.
 L. ixioides is often found in rocky environments, especially in the South Island.
-It has been recorded growing epiphytically in certain locations in the North Island.
+It has been recorded growing epiphytically (on other plants) in certain locations in the North Island.
 It occurs from sea level to 610 m above sea level.
 It prefers areas with sun or partial shade.
 It commonly coincides with various endemic New Zealand plants, such as Coprosma robusta and Phormium tenax.

 Ecology

 Libertia species are pollinated by insects, and its seeds are likely dispersed by the wind.
-A 1993 study of the diet of goats, an introduced species in New Zealand, reported that goats consumed L. ixioides specimens in moderate quantity when compared to the other studied species.
+A 1993 study of the diet of introduced goats in New Zealand reported that they consumed L. ixioides in moderate quantities compared with other species studied.
+L. ixioides is known to play host to 'leafminer weevils' of the genus Microcryptorhynchus, which chew the leaves.